 Also, recognize that regular traffic and red-light cameras aren’t the only sources of video evidence that can be obtained.
 Many stores, offices, and other private businesses, as well as homes, are now equipped with CCTV systems.
 These security and front door cameras are often able to capture car crashes when they occur within their view.

 In addition, other often overlooked sources for traffic videos include other drivers’ dash-cams and cell phone videos that eyewitnesses may have recorded.
 A quick consultation with a qualified attorney can help spell out what types of video would and would not be helpful.
+Your lawyer will know the best evidence to collect and how to go about gathering it quickly.

 If you’ve suffered an injury in a car crash and would like to get your hands on the footage from the accident, you’ll need to move to secure the footage from the video cameras as soon as possible.
 Different agencies keep and archive surveillance camera video differently.
 And a private business is under no obligation to keep this video at all.
 Many, in fact, record over their CCTV every day.